 For media inquiries, please contact Derek Sylvan at (212) 998-6085 or firstname.lastname@example.org.

-Sylwia Bialek is an Economic Fellow at Policy Integrity.
+Sylwia Bialek is an Economist at Policy Integrity.
 Her microeconomics research focuses on environment, natural resources, and energy markets, with particular emphasis on welfare analysis.
 She also studies the foreign direct investment behavior of multinational corporations.
 Her work includes both theoretical modelling and empirical testing.
 She holds a Ph.D. in economics (summa cum laude) from Goethe University in Frankfurt, Germany.
 She received her MSc in International Relations and MSc in Finance and Banking from the Warsaw School of Economics in Warsaw, Poland.